Extwin-Synthesis/Synthesis-Assets-Explorer/README.md

 1) Browsing

 2) Sim‑Ready
-- Because no test Fixed Joint is included by default, when pressing Play add a Ground Plane or add a Fixed Joint to a body.
+- Because no test Fixed Joint is included, please add a Ground Plane or add a Fixed Joint to a body when play.
 - If you see rendering issues with transparent objects, adjust the relevant parameter accordingly.

 3) Model